Nirbhay2727/Nirbhay2727/README.md

 # Hi there, I am Nirbhay 👋 🧑🏽‍💻

-I'm Nirbhay, a passionate coder from New Delhi, India.
-I love coding, exploring new technologies, and creating amazing projects
+Hi, I'm Nirbhay Kumar a grad student studying CS at IIT Delhi and an AI enthusiast from New Delhi, India 🇮🇳

 ## 🔭 What I'm Working On

-Currently, I am learning about Gen AI and discovering its ample use cases in the modern world.
+I am learning about Gen AI and LLMs.
+Currently, discovering its ample use cases in the modern world.

 ## 💻 Technologies and Tools